fadado/shed/docs/reference-container.md

     Attach to a running container

-      --help=false        Print usage
+      --detach-keys       Override the key sequence for detaching a container --help              Print usage
-      --no-stdin=false    Do not attach STDIN
+      --no-stdin          Do not attach STDIN
       --sig-proxy=true    Proxy all received signals to the process

     Extended usage: